Nipsey Hussle was more of a movement than a musician

 Product of Crenshaw

-It’s poignant that Nipsey died after being shot in the parking lot of The Marathon Clothing “smartstore” he owned near the corner of Slauson and Crenshaw.
+It's poignant that Nipsey died after being shot in the head and torso in the parking lot of The Marathon Clothing "smartstore" he owned near the corner of Slauson and Crenshaw.
 The dark amalgam of circumstances seems to encapsulate much about his life.

 True to his art and his city, Nipsey regularly invoked his upbringing, beginning with his 2005 mixtape, "Slauson Boy Volume 1," and continuing through the eerily named three-volume "Bullets Ain't Got No Name."
 He dubbed his eighth mixtape, released in 2013, "Crenshaw," and priced it at $100 a pop.
 Jay-Z picked up a 100 of the 1,000 available copies.